How to Create and Manage a Startup Budget

 - Professional services

 - Technology subscriptions.
-SaaS subscriptions tend to stay fixed over time unless you require licenses for new employees.
+This SaaS metric tend to stay fixed over time unless you require licenses for new employees.

 Variable costs, on the other hand, tend to increase proportionally with your business volume, or discretionary spending.